 Also, know that different sportsbooks may offer different odds.
 So it is helpful to look at different ones to determine where you want to place your bet.

-As of December 20, 2019, sports betting is legal in Michigan.
+As of January 22, 2021, online sports betting is legal in Michigan.
 In order to participate, you simply need to be physically located within the state’s boundaries while accessing the betting sites.

 There are several sites where you can participate in online gambling in Michigan, and almost all of them have sportsbooks.
 For a site to offer sports gambling (or any gambling at all, for that matter,) they simply have to be in a partnership with a land-based casino in the state.
 Therefore, some of the biggest sportsbooks in the country are available in Michigan, such as the Golden Nugget, FanDuel, DraftKings, MGM, and more.
 Be aware that some of these sites have specific apps or web addresses for Michigan gambling.